 - Train your support team.
 You should now have good support material in hand, such as the agreed ITSM processes for the service and the supporting documentation created during the project.

-- Prepare your communication templates, distribution groups etc. for the smooth service go-live and operations.
+- Prepare your communication templates, distribution groups etc. for the smooth service go-live and service delivery operations.